eclipse-sumo/sumo/docs/web/docs/Tools/Turns.md

 ```

 # routeSampler.py
-The script generates routes from turn-count data.
-It requires a route file as
-input that defines possible routes.
+The script generates routes from turn-count data, edge-count and even origin-destination-count data.
+It requires a route file as input that defines possible routes.
 Routes are sampled (heuristically) from the input so that
 the resulting routes fullfill the turn-count data.

 ```